★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Overview

 CrowdStrike is a cybersecurity software company built around the cloud-native Falcon platform.
-In FY2025 (ended 2025-01-31), about 95% of revenue came from subscription SaaS, with the remainder from incident response and other professional services.
-The subscription moat is driven by data network effects from large-scale telemetry, a single-agent modular suite that supports consolidation and multi-module expansion, and ecosystem complements via APIs and the CrowdStrike Marketplace.
+In FY2026 (ended 2026-01-31), about 95% of revenue came from subscription SaaS, with the remainder from incident response and other professional services.
+The subscription moat is driven by data network effects from large-scale telemetry, a single-sensor modular suite that supports consolidation and multi-module expansion, and ecosystem complements via APIs and the Foundry app development platform.
 Key counter-pressures are hyperscaler bundling (especially Microsoft), fast feature parity across security vendors, and trust/reliability shocks (including the July 19, 2024 incident disclosed in filings).

 Primary segment